-Financial advice providers must apply for and receive a transitional licence by 29 June 2020.
+Financial advice providers must apply for and receive a transitional licence by early 2021.

-All transitional licences become effective on the same day on 29 June 2020.
+All transitional licences become effective on the same day in early 2021.
 On that day, the old regime ends, and the new regime begins.
 From that day, anyone not engaged by a licensed financial advice provider may not give regulated financial advice to retail clients.

 The process involves fit and proper tests of the applicant’s directors and senior managers.
 There are also some questions about the business.
 The process is entirely online, and: